aaugustin/myks-gallery/README.rst

 Default: not defined

-Path to the cache directory for thumbnails.
+Path to the cache directory for thumbnails and for album archives.
 This directory must be readable and writable by the application server.

 ``GALLERY_PATTERNS``
 ....................